 What is Toggl Track desktop app?

-Toggl Track for Mac is a native macOS application that can be installed on your computer.
+Toggl Track for Windows is a native Windows application that can be installed on your computer.
 It works seamlessly with the web version of Toggl Track, syncing data on the fly.
 The desktop app also works offline; it stores data locally and sends it to the Toggl Track server once you’re back online.

-Tracking Time and Managing Data in List and Timeline View
+Tracking Time and Managing Data in List and Calendar View

-The app offers two views; List and Timeline, bringing our Timeline feature into the desktop app and allowing users to add/edit time entries directly in it.
-Both views allow you to track and edit time entries.
+The app offers two views; List and Calendar, and both allow users to add/edit time entries directly in them.

 List-view can display each time entry individually or it can group entries with the same description and project together.